etemesi254/zune-image/README.md

 This is pre alpha pre beta, think of it like a leaked code.

-<small>How I think image libraries should be </small>

 This contains a POC code of some image stuff, very much WIP and has too many things not working, and some working.

 It aims to have the following features

 - Safety(unsafe is allowed, but used sparingly)
-- Fast decode speeds(JPEG decode speeds to match libjpeg-turbo)
+- Fast decode speeds
-- Fast image operation speed(probably some of the fastest image operation algorithms out there)
+- Fast image operation speeds
-- Use explicit SIMD where applicable(for speed cases)
+- Use explicit SIMD where applicable(for cases where speed is important)
 - Otherwise, trust the compiler.
 - Small dependency footprint.